When I became pregnant with my first daughter, I heard phrases like this all the time:

 I Prioritize Sleep

-I go to sleep early and I wake up early.
+One of the best sleeping tips for new parents is going to bed early and waking up early.
 No TV show or time scrolling through social media is more important than getting a good night's sleep.
 To be my best self for my daughters, my husband, and my work, I need sleep.
 Of course there are nights when Laney has other ideas, but when I typically get seven hours of sleep, I can better handle the occasional “up all night” night.

 I Am Mindful of What I Say and Think